Secretary Perry and Sandia: A science alliance

 Competition for top talent

 The secretary acknowledged the difficulty of recruiting in California, with its sky-high cost of living.
-Though he joked that Texas can’t compete with the Golden State in terms of
+Though he joked that Texas can’t compete with the Golden State in terms of weather or wine, he stressed the necessity of legislative action to keep California competitive.

 He also wondered aloud how to “make nuclear cool again,” since weapons work was a popular choice for the bright students of his generation, but is less so today.
 That’s why it was with surprise and delight he noticed the apparent youth of the engineers assembled for his visit to the W80-4 life extension suite.